Meet the youngest EURO players, the youngest EURO finalist, the youngest EURO scorers and the youngest EURO goalkeeper.

 Jude Bellingham (18 years and four days)

-Rooney held this record too, courtesy of his outing against Portugal in the 2004 quarter-finals.
-It has since changed hands three times at EURO 2020, first with Pedri breaking new ground in Spain's last-16 tie against Croatia before – just a day later – Jamal Musiala overhauled him for Germany against England.
+Rooney held this record courtesy of his outing against Portugal in the 2004 quarter-finals.
+The record changed hands three times at EURO 2020, first with Pedri breaking new ground in Spain's last-16 tie against Croatia before – just a day later – Jamal Musiala overhauled him for Germany against England.
 Bellingham then laid down the current benchmark during England's quarter-final defeat of Ukraine.